QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 \textrm{det}(P - \lambda I) = \lambda^{N}-1=0
 $$

-It can be verified that permutation matrices are orthogonal matrices, i.e., that they satisfy
+It can be verified that permutation matrices are orthogonal matrices, which means that they satisfy

 $$
 P P' = I